-Damage cannot be healed until whatever is causing it is no longer affecting the character.
+Damage cannot be healed until what's causing it is no longer affecting the character.
 Bullet wounds cannot be healed until the bullets are removed.
 Damage from poison cannot be healed until the poison is out of the character's system.
-Damage from asphysiation cannot be healed until the character is breathing once again.
+Damage from asphyxiation cannot be healed until the character is breathing once more.
 GMs and players should use common sense when tracking this.
 No amount of first aid is going to heal a person dying of starvation.